 Put simply, a medical pedicure — also known as a medi-pedi — is a non-invasive, dry pedicure performed by a specialist who combines podiatry with nail care.
 The main issues that a medi-pedi tackles are athlete’s foot, nail fungus, dry, cracked heels, nail discoloration, ingrown toenails, corns, and calluses.
 You name it, you can ask the fine folks at MediPedi to help fix it.

-What Happens At An Appointment?
+What Happens At A Medical Pedicure Appointment?

 The day of my 45 minute appointment, I enter the midtown Manhattan destination and sit back in a raised chair in a space that resembles a sterile doctor’s office.
 Irina Usanova, a certified medical nail technician, starts by assessing the condition of my feet — mainly checking for calluses and any red flags (like Athlete’s foot and ingrown toenails).